copasi/model_replicator/examples/Array_of_oscillating_cells/README.md

 ### Case 2

-We replicate the results of Figures 5A and 6A.
-This case is similar to the previous however now *Yex* can also diffuse.
+We now replicate the results of Figures 5A and 6A.
+This case is similar to the previous however now *Yex* also diffuses across neighboring units.
 The new model is created this way (file *ex3case2.sh*):

 | command line options             | comment                                   |
 | -------------------------------- | ----------------------------------------- |